Distance measures in gravitational-wave astrophysics and cosmology: Differences between distance measures

 If one is interested in the median or average distance to which a population of binaries might be detected, then the Reach distances are more appropriate.
 These numbers depend on assumptions for the source-frame rate density.
 The ``default'' assumption is that the population follows a constant comoving rate density.
 Assuming that the populations roughly follow the star formation rate, the constant source-frame rate assumption is likely to {underestimate the true rate by factors of a few for $1 <z <3$,} and {overestimate the rate for} $z\gtrsim3$ (where the true rate density may drop to 0).

-{To summarize, detectors at Advanced LIGO sensitivity (2G) would find median luminosity distances ($d^{\rm r}_{50}$) for a detected population of 1.4--1.4$\,\msun$ and 30--30$\,\msun$ binary coalescences of 202 and {2,440}$\,$Mpc, respectively.
-For 3rd generation detectors this increases to 12 and $30\,$Gpc.
+To summarize, detectors at Advanced LIGO sensitivity (2G) would find median luminosity distances ($d^{\rm r}_{50}$) for a detected population of 1.4--1.4$\,\msun$ and 30--30$\,\msun$ binary coalescences of 188 and {2,276}$\,$Mpc, respectively.
+For 3rd generation detectors this increases to 9.5 and 30 Gpc.
 Note that in this latter case the distances are large enough that the evolution of the intrinsic rate density may bias these numbers (generically to higher rate densities at high redshift, and therefore to larger distances).
-For the recent Advanced LIGO second observing run (O2 sensitivity), the median luminosity distance for a detected population of 1.4--1.4$\,\msun$ and 30--30$\,\msun$ binary coalescences is 82 and 942$\,$Mpc, respectively.
-For the Advanced LIGO third observing run (O3 sensitivity) the corresponding median luminosity distances are {expected to be} 123 and {1430}$\,$Mpc~\citep{osd}.}

 For 3rd generation detectors, the Response for 10--10$\,M_{\odot}$ and 30--30$\,M_{\odot}$ binary mergers are far beyond the median and the average distances (see Figure~\ref{fig:3gmeasure}).
 This indicates that the detector is sensitive to the entire population of sources in the universe, and the detected population is limited by an absence of sources at high redshift.
 In addition, the comoving volume element turns over and begins to decrease at high redshift, further decreasing the high-redshift sample.
 Finally, if the source distribution scales with the star formation rate, the population of sources is further reduced at {high redshift ($z\gtrsim2$)} as the star formation rate declines.